 Building EZ, corner James Ruse Drive and Victoria Road Rydalmere 2116, Open: Wedbesday, Thursday and Friday 11 am – 4 pm and first Saturday of each month 11 am – 4 pm (excluding long weekends and public holidays).
 Group bookings are available on request throughout the week.
 Visit the Whitlam Institute website for more information.

 Follow in the footsteps of the female convicts, within this National Heritage Precinct.
 Stories of convict women’s incarceration experience; earliest dedicated women’s health service; first worker’s action in Australia and mental health history.
 The site officially became the Parramatta Lunatic Asylum in 1850.
 Over the years the name and function went through many iterations.
 Finally, in 1983 the name was changed to Cumberland Hospital, now operating as the campus for the Institute of Psychiatry.

 5 Fleet Street North Parramatta 2150.
 Guided tours: First Friday of the month.
 Groups by appointment – bookings essential.
 Visit the Parramatta Female Factory website for more information.

 What once served as a naval armaments depot has now gained a new life as an arts precinct.
 Visit the Armoury Gallery, which was used as an explosives store during WWII and is now used as a 500sqm contemporary gallery.
-A great way to take it all in is on the Heritage Railway, which operates on weekends.
+A great way to take it all in is on the Heritage Railway, which operates on Sundays only.